Sound Randomized Smoothing in Floating-Point Arithmetics: Randomized smoothing

-We emphasize that we require the smoothed classifier $F$ to be deterministic in the sense that its output for the same input is always the same and that the output is dependent only on the current input and not on the inputs it \mh{has} observed before.
-This requirement is commonly satisfied, and we list it only for the sake of completeness.
-It is easy to construct a mapping $F$ violating this assumption and producing false certificates.
-E.g., take $F$ that returns $0$ in the first $10^6$ calls and $1$ afterward.

-For the majority of classifiers, it is intractable to evaluate $\hat{f}$ exactly; therefore, random sampling is used to estimate it.
-Thus, the certificate is only probabilistic.
-Following the literature, $100~000$ samples are used to estimate $\hat{f}(x)$, then it is lower bounded by $p$ for certifying class $1$ (resp. upper bounded for class $0$) allowing failure probability, that is when $p > \hat{f}(x)$ (resp. $p< \hat{f}(x)$), to be $0.001$.
-The value $p$ from $\hat{f}(x)$ can be computed using \mh{tail bounds or classical Clopper-Pearson confidence intervals for the binomial distribution}.
+\rb{We note we require that the output of the base classifier $F$ to be independent of previous inputs and outputs.
+It is easy to construct an $F$ violating this assumption and producing false certificates, e.g., take $F$ that returns $0$ in the first $10^6$ calls and $1$ afterwards.} For the majority of classifiers, it is intractable to evaluate $\hat{f}(x)$ exactly; therefore, random sampling is used to estimate it \mh{and thus only a probabilistic certificate is possible where the probability that the certificate holds can be made arbitrarily close to one if one uses more samples or weakens the certificate.} Following the literature, we use $100~000$ samples to estimate $\hat{f}(x)$ and then lower bound this by $p$ for certifying class $1$ (resp. upper bound it for class $0$) \mh{so that the} failure probability, that is when $p > \hat{f}(x)$ (resp. $p< \hat{f}(x)$), is at most $0.001$.
+The value of $p$ can be computed using tail bounds or classical Clopper-Pearson confidence intervals for the binomial distribution.
 The actual certification procedure is described in Algorithm~\ref{alg:cohen}.
-However, to keep the example \mh{below} as simple as possible, in Listing~\ref{lst1}, we computed $p$ using a simple Hoeffding bound.
+However, to keep the example \mh{below} in Listing~\ref{lst1} as simple as possible, we computed $p$ using a simple Hoeffding bound\rb{ which we derive in Appendix~\ref{app:hoef}}.
 Although it produces a weaker certificate, it is still sufficient for the demonstration.
-The allowed failure probability corresponds to bad luck during the noise sampling to estimate $\hat{f}$.
-It does not correspond to a bad choice of model $F$, or to a possibility of unpleasant data distribution.